entando/entando-docs/vuepress/docs/next/docs/reference/entando-apis.md

 2. Go to `Administration → Clients`

-3. Select the desired client (e.g. in a Getting Started environment this is `quickstart-server`)
+3. Select the desired client (e.g. in a quickstart environment this is `quickstart-server`)

 4. Click on the `Credentials` tab to get the secret